geohackweek/nDarrays/_episodes/02-xarray-architecture.md

 ### begin by importing the xarray library

 {% highlight python %}
-import xarray
+import xarray as xr
 {% endhighlight %}

 ### Open the dataset

 First we [open](http://xarray.pydata.org/en/stable/generated/xarray.open_dataset.html) the data and load it into a `Dataset`.
-(Note: the choice of engine depends on the format of the netcdf file.
+(Note: the choice of engine depends on the format of the netCDF file.
 See our [dataset description](../00-datasets) lesson).

 ~~~
-ds = xarray.open_dataset('<rootDir>/airtemp_global.nc', engine = 'scipy')
+ds = xr.open_dataset('<rootDir>/airtemp_global.nc', engine='scipy')
 ~~~
 {: .python}

 (__NOTE__: here and elsewhere, replace `<rootDir>` with the full path to your own data directory)

 You'll notice this seemed to go very fast.
 That is because this step does not actually ask Python to read the data into memory.
 Rather, Python is just scanning the contents of the file.
-This is called _lazy evaluation_.
+This is called _lazy loading_.

 ## `Dataset` Properties

 Next we will ask xarray to display some of the [parameters](http://xarray.pydata.org/en/stable/generated/xarray.Dataset.html) of the `Dataset`.
 To do this simply return the contents of the `Dataset` variable name:

 ~~~
 ds
 ~~~
 {: .python}